-> Even where rural healthcare providers have a degree of automation, outdated hardware and older technology often lacks adequate data integration with hospital systems.
+Even where rural healthcare providers have a degree of automation, outdated point of use systems and older technology often lacks adequate data integration with hospital systems.

 Purchasing healthcare automation solutions on an already stretched budget is difficult and yet, if you look at the cost of not upgrading, then the business case is clear.